Identifying Memory Leaks in Workers

 Understanding Worker Memory Lifecycle

-Worker memory operates independently of the main threadโs event loop and render pipeline.
+Worker memory operates independently of the main thread’s event loop and render pipeline.
 Each WorkerGlobalScope maintains its own heap, meaning objects passed via postMessage undergo structured cloning unless explicitly transferred.
-Leaks typically originate from three sources: unbounded array growth in processing queues, retained references to proxied main-thread objects, and uncleared interval or timeout callbacks that prevent the worker from reaching a quiescent state.
-As part of a comprehensive Debugging, Profiling & Production Optimization strategy, engineers must treat worker memory as a finite resource that requires explicit lifecycle management, including deterministic teardown and reference nullification.
+Leaks typically originate from three sources: unbounded array growth in processing queues, retained references in module-level or closure scope, and uncleared setInterval or setTimeout callbacks that prevent the worker from reaching a quiescent state.

 // main.js: Explicit worker lifecycle management